Arizona-Math/Math589A_Fall25_Assignment3/README.md

 In particular, make sure that an autograder can call \textbf{all functions}
 called in this file and that the semantics of all functions is unchanged.
 The real autograder will be similar, but it may use different data.
-Your code should automatically handle different cities as listed in [https://zenodo.org/records/7826348]([https://zenodo.org/records/7826348])
+Your code should automatically handle different cities as listed here [https://zenodo.org/records/7826348]([https://zenodo.org/records/7826348])